 Why does prosocial spending promote feelings of happiness?

-“Giver’s Glow,” or the feel-good effects in your brain after a generous action, is an effect triggered by your brain’s mesolimbic pathway.
+“Giver’s Glow,” or the feel-good effects in your brain after a generous action, is triggered by your brain’s mesolimbic pathway.
 (For anyone else wondering what the heck that is, it’s a part of your brain that aids in recognizing rewards).
 When your mesolimbic pathway is activated, your brain gets a hefty dose of chemical joy, including powerful neurotransmitters like dopamine and oxytocin.

 So sure, we hit the “round up” button hoping our dollars and cents help improve someone else’s life.
 And maybe we also hit because we get a pleasant burst of neurological positivity (hey, nothing wrong with finding joy through giving!)